Skip to main content

 Research Interests:

 Research in Lin laboratory focuses on medical mycology: We study the molecular mechanisms of fungal pathogenesis and microbial communication and development.
-We also seek to develop novel antifungal treatments and vaccines.
-We primarily use two diverged fungal pathogens in our investigation: Cryptococcus neoformans and Aspergillus fumigatus.
-The long-term goal of our research is to seek better approaches for the prevention and treatment of fungal diseases and to advance our knowledge about eukaryotic microbiology.
+We also investigate targeted drug delivery and antifungal vaccine development.
+The long-term goal of our research is to seek better approaches for the management of fungal diseases and to advance our knowledge about fundamental eukaryotic microbiology.

-Cryptococcus neoformans is the causative agent for cryptococcal meningitis.
-Cryptococcal meningitis is the most common fungal infection of the central nervous system (CNS) and the third most frequent neurological complication in AIDS patients.
-This disease claims hundreds of thousands of lives annually and is responsible for 15% of deaths in AIDS patients.
+We primarily focus on Cryptococcus neoformans, a causative agent for cryptococcal meningitis.
+This disease is the most common fungal infection of the central nervous system (CNS) and the third most frequent neurological complication in AIDS patients.
+Cryptococcal meningitis claims hundreds of thousands of lives annually and is responsible for ~19% of deaths in AIDS patients.
 Human infection is acquired by inhalation of airborne cryptococcal cells from environment and asymptomatic carriage of this fungus is common in the human population.
-Infection is typically cleared or dormant (latency).
+Infection is typically cleared or the fungus can stay dormant (latency).
 When the host immunity is compromised (due to HIV infection or organ transplant), dormant fungal cells can be reactivated and disseminate hematogenously to cause systemic infection, with a propensity to the CNS.
-We are interested in cryptococcal life cycle and how it contributes to the progression of cryptococcal disease.
-We are also interested in the molecular mechanisms underlying cryptococcal morphogenesis as morphotype is tightly linked to cryptococcal virulence.
+(1) We are interested in cryptococcal life cycle and how it contributes to the progression of cryptococcal disease.
+(2) We are also interested in the molecular mechanisms underlying cryptococcal morphogenesis as morphotype is tightly linked to cryptococcal virulence.
 For instance, the filamentous form is attenuated in virulence and it promotes host protective immune-responses.
-We are exploring the possibility of using the filamentous strains or antigens presented in cryptococcal filaments as vaccine candidates.
 Investigating the signal transduction pathways that promote cryptococcal filamentation program may provide insights into novel means to mitigate cryptococcal pathogenesis.
+We are exploring the possibility of using the filamentous strains or antigens presented in cryptococcal filaments as vaccines (whole cell, recombinant protein or nucleic acid vaccines).
+(3) We are interested in discovery new mechanisms underlying cryptococcal adaptation to host physiological conditions.
+(4) We are developing targeted antifungal drug delivery system (DectiSomes) to improve the efficacy of antifungal drugs.

 Student Awards